Deuteronomium (band): Background

 In 1990, brothers Jarno and Manu Lehtinen were invited to play in a band from Kokkola called DBM (Destroyer of Black Metal), which is known to be the very first Christian extreme metal group in Finland.
 DBM released two demos, Death of a Soul (1990) and Slayer of Evil (1991) before the Lehtinen brothers left the band due to the distance between Laukaa and Kokkola.
 Aki Särkioja, who would form Immortal Souls with his brother Esa in December 1991, also played in DBM for a short while until the band changed their name to Cathacomb and split up after releasing few demos.

 In 1991 Manu Lehtinen had the name and logo ready for Deuteronomium, but it wasn't until 1993 when he formed the band with his brother Jarno.
 While Deuteronomium means the fifth Book of the Hebrew Bible, Deuteronomy, Manu Lehtinen chose the name because he thought that "it looked cool, is hard to spell, so it was a perfect name for a metal band!"
 In the beginning their style was more straightforward death metal and grindcore with Vengeance Rising, Mortification, Cannibal Corpse and Carcass as their influences.
 They were soon joined by guitarists Miika Partala and Tapio Laakso.
 Miika Partala immediately proved to be a talented guitarist.
-They played their first gig on December 3, 1993.
+They played their first gig on 3 December 1993.
 After that Deuteronomium recorded their first demo tape titled Paths of Righteousness which became popular in certain circles. between 1993 and 1994 Jarno Lehtinen and Tapio Laakso left the band.
 They were replaced by Kalle Paju (guitar) and Ali Hassinen (drums).
 After some gigs Deuteronomium lost their rehearsal place.
 The band went on a hiatus.

 New Era

 In 1995 Deuteronomium reformed with line-up Manu Lehtinen, Miika Partala, Johnny Pesonen ja Jari Mantour.
 Miika Partala took on the vocal duties.
 Deuteronomium soon recorded their second demo titled Crosshope.
-They attended a local bandcontest held in rock club Lutakko, Jyväskylä and played a few gigs at the Jyväskylä area.
+They attended a local contest held in rock club Lutakko, Jyväskylä and played a few gigs at the Jyväskylä area.

 In 1996 Deuteronomium entered the studio Watercastle, where they would records most of their catalogue, and recorded their first EP titled Tribal Eagle.
-On this EP their style began to take the direction they later dubbed as death and roll.
+On this EP their style began to go in a death 'n' roll direction.
 Basically Tribal Eagle combines melodic and old school death metal with some punk rock and black metal influences.
 "Thinking" is the only Deuteronomium song that incorporates traditional death grunt vocalization.
 Tribal Eagle was published as a self-financed release.
 The EP was well received and gained enthusiasm outside Finland.
 Tribal Eagle is the first Finnish Christian metal CD.
 Janne-Jussi Kontoniemi replaced Johnny Pesonen as a drummer after the release.